ministryofjustice/moj-frontend/docs/production/installing-with-npm.md

   key: Install with npm
   parent: Setup for production
   order: 20
-  excerpt: "We recommend installing MoJ Frontend using npm."
+  excerpt: 'We recommend installing MoJ Frontend using npm.'
 ---

 ## Requirements